sindresorhus/is-progressive/readme.md

 Type: `string`

-File path to the image.
+The file path to the image.

 #### .fileSync(filePath)